-Article 41 of the amended Election Code governs the early voting process.
-There are two competing proposals concerning Article 41.
-One proposal is to remove the early voting process from the Code.
-The other proposal is to increase the opportunities for early voting with the possibility, in some cases, of counting ballots and establishing results as early as three days before the election.
+Article 41 of the Code governs the early voting process.
+As noted in the November 2003 OSCE/ODIHR assessment, the pending amendments proffered two competing proposals concerning Article 41.
+One proposal was to remove the early voting process from the Code.
+The other proposal was to increase the opportunities for early voting with the possibility, in some cases, of counting ballots and establishing results as early as three days before the election.
+The OSCE/ODIHR recommended, in light of the opportunity under Article 38 for obtaining an "outside voting certificate" and due to past electoral fraud observed with voting outside of regular polling stations on election day31, that the early voting process should be deleted from the Code.
+The OSCE/ODIHR further noted that early voting, in addition to increasing the opportunity for electoral fraud, places a greater burden on election administration and significantly hinders observation efforts.
+The burden placed on observer organizations and candidate representatives is substantial.